 A blog, a podcast, a Youtube channel and guest blogging are all ways to drive traffic to your ecommerce store.
 Remember Hansel and Gretel?
 Think of every blog you write, every podcast you do, every Youtube video you create as a link that Google and other search engines can find to follow you home.
 You'll want to do some SEO research and include that in your content to ensure that Google is sending the right people your way.
 It does no good to send cat lovers to your dog product store.
 Use your SEO to target qualified traffic.

 9. Free Offers & Discounts

-You want traffic, yes, but don’t waste the opportunity to build your list.
+You want traffic, yes, but don't waste the opportunity to build your list.
 They say it takes seven to 12 times for a person to hear your message before they buy.
 Think of your own buying behavior.
-Maybe you’ve seen the OneLove bras that are constantly on your FB feed.
+Maybe you've seen the OneLove bras that are constantly on your FB feed.
 Perhaps you click through and look around.
-Maybe you see there’s a 15% off discount on the first bra if you give them your email.
-Perhaps you’re visiting an ecommerce product which focuses on women’s health and they offer a free ebook and weekly information.
-Whether it’s a content upgrade, a free offer or a discount, make sure your potential customers keep coming back to your message.
+Maybe you see there's a 15% discount on the first bra if you give them your email.
+Perhaps you're visiting an ecommerce product that focuses on women's health and they offer a free ebook and weekly information.
+Whether it's a content upgrade, a free offer or a discount, make sure your potential customers keep coming back to your message.
 Eventually, some of them will buy – they just need a long seduction.